openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The presentation of a SD-JWT VC is requested by adding an object named `vc+sd-jwt` to the `format` object of an `input_descriptor`.
 The object is empty.

-Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the Wallet to submit only the disclosures for the claims specified in the fields array.
+Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required` enables selective release by instructing the Wallet to submit only the disclosures for the matching claims specified in the fields array.
+The unsecured payload of a SD-JWT VC is used to perform the matching.

 ### Presentation Response